rtyuij/Project-1/readme.txt

-I'm pretty happy with this as a first project, but it's still a ways off from being finished, here is a list of updates that I would like to do:
+I'm pretty happy with this as a first project, but I still have a few updates in mind, here is what I can think of now:

-1. Add a modal window that pops up when someone clicks the "Updates" link with a newsletter signup form.
-I tried to do this through formspree but didn't have enough time to figure it out.

-2. I have already associated each key with a color, and the eventual idea is that when the user gets a question right, a short animation is played featuring an original superhero associated with that key doing some kind of badass move, wearing an outfit that also matches the associated color of the key.
+1. I have already associated each key with a color, and the eventual idea is that when the user gets a question right, a short animation is played featuring an original superhero associated with that key doing some kind of badass move, wearing an outfit that also matches the associated color of the key.

-3. With a wrong answer, I would eventually like to momentarily overlay the game page with a fixed image of Dana Carvey as John McLaughlin (inside of one of those big red circles with the line going through it) and play a sound file of him saying "WRONG!!!"
+2. With a wrong answer, I would eventually like to momentarily overlay the game page with a fixed image of Dana Carvey as John McLaughlin (inside of one of those big red circles with the line going through it) and play a sound file of him saying "WRONG!!!"
 It's a funny bit from Saturday Night Live and I thought it would add some humor to the game.

+3. I get the feeling my CSS code is highly flawed (a tutor told me basing everything on view height or view width is not a good idea), so at some point I may have to go back and make sure everything looks better with varying window/screen sizes.
+I guess I am a beginner though, so of course it's not going to be perfect (as much as I can't stand that).
+I put a lot of time into this, it's a good effort for a first project, at least.